Last date modified: 2026-May-22

 This table displays information on previously released documents.
 Fields include:

-- Alerts—indicates if a document is flagged for some reason, such as being in conflict with another document.
-This allow agencies to quick determine if further action is required prior to public release.
+• Alerts—indicates whether a document is flagged, such as having a release conflict with another document.
+This helps agencies quickly determine if further action is required before public release.

-- Status—indicates if the document is publicly accessible or hidden from the public.
+• Status—indicates whether the document is publicly accessible or hidden from the public.

-- Request Count—the number of times this document has been requested.
-This might come into play for the Rule of Three, where documents requested three or more times should automatically be made public.
+• Request Count—the number of times this document has been requested.
+This field supports the Rule of Three, under which documents requested three or more times are made available to the public.

-- Latest Release Time—shows the date and time the document was last released.
+• Latest Release Time—the date and time the document was last released.

-- Latest Release By—the person releasing the document.
+• Latest Release By—the person who released the document.

-- Downloads—shows the number of times the document was downloaded in the Reading Room.
+• Downloads—the number of times the document has been downloaded from the Reading Room.